 The primary raw materials used in the manufacture of TiO2 pigment are titanium-bearing ores, chlorine, calcined petroleum coke, and energy.
-We source titanium-bearing ores from a number of suppliers around the globe, who are primarily located in Australia and Africa.
-To ensure proper supply volume and to minimize pricing volatility, we generally enter into contracts in which volume is requirement-based and pricing is determined by a range of mechanisms structured to help us achieve competitive cost position.
+We source titanium-bearing ores from a number of suppliers around the globe, who are primarily located in Australia, Africa, and Eastern Europe.
 We typically enter into a combination of long-term and medium-term supply contracts and source our raw materials from multiple suppliers across different regions and from multiple sites per supplier.
 Furthermore, we typically purchase multiple grades of ore from each supplier to limit our exposure to any single supplier for any single grade of ore in any given time period.
 Historically, we have not experienced any problems renewing such contracts for raw materials or securing our supply of titanium-bearing ores.

 We play an active role in ore source development around the globe, especially for those ores which can only be used by us, given the capability of our unique process technology.
 Supply chain flexibility allows for ore purchase and use optimization to manage short-term demand fluctuations and provide a long-term competitive advantage.
 Our process technology and ability to use lower-grade ilmenite ore gives us the flexibility to alter our ore mix to low-cost configuration based on sales, demand, and projected ore pricing.
-Lastly, we have taken steps to optimize routes for ore distribution within our manufacturing asset base and increase storage capacity at our production facilities.
+Lastly, we have taken steps to optimize routes for ore distribution within our manufacturing asset base and increased storage capacity at our production facilities.

 Chlorine is also a key raw material input to our process.
 Price and availability of chlorine are subject to cyclicality and regional market dynamics.
 In addition, transporting chlorine can be costly.
 To reduce our need to transport chlorine, we have a chlor-alkali production facility run by a third party that is co-located at our New Johnsonville, Tennessee site.
 Calcined petroleum coke is another important raw material input to our process.
-We source calcined petroleum coke from well-established suppliers in North America and China, typically under contracts that run multiple years to facilitate materials and logistics planning through the supply chain.
+We source calcined petroleum coke from well-established suppliers in North America typically under contracts that run multiple years to facilitate materials and logistics planning through the supply chain.
 Raw materials distribution efficiency is enhanced through the use of bulk ocean, barge, and rail transportation modes.
 Energy is a key input cost in the TiO2 pigment manufacturing process, representing approximately 10% of the production cost.
 We have access to natural gas-based energy at our U.S. and Mexico TiO2 pigment production facilities and our Florida and Georgia minerals plants, supporting advantaged energy costs given the low cost of natural gas in the U.S relative to most of the other parts of the world.